saima-afroz-07/facebook/README2.md

 It is a project containing some of the feature of facebook news feed page.
 It contains mutilple post where you can comment on any of it.
 This page is responsive.
+Here we can create new post.
+We can also delete the created post.

 Images here are taken from jsonplaceholder website(as a dummy data).
 Image will open in full screen when clicked.